-It wasn’t long ago I was that lucky woman who had all her heart desired!
+It wasn’t long ago I was the lucky woman who had her heart’s desire!

-Two strangers accidentally met one night and before I knew it, my dream life was mine — and I was sharing it with Brendan Maloney.
+Two strangers accidentally met one night and before I knew it I was sharing my dream life with Brendan Maloney.
 I could not have been happier.
-How do people get that lucky?
-I don’t know – but I did.
-I had a gorgeous husband I couldn’t get enough of, two beautiful children and a lovely home at the beach.
+I don’t know how I got that lucky – but I did.
+In the blink of an eye, I had a gorgeous husband, two beautiful children and a lovely home at the beach.

 We were carefree and oblivious to the fact that change was coming.

 Today I am a widow.
 My husband died, too early, from aggressive cancer.
 He was 45.
-My life is very different now.
+In the blink of an eye, my future with that gorgeous man was gone.
 I like to think before our time on earth began, Brendan and I chose each other for our earthly experience, our university of life — knowing it would mean a shorter time together.
-Of course we chose a shorter time over no time.

 My grief began when Bren was diagnosed, and up until August the 31st, 2017, the day he left us, I shared that grief with him.
 We worked on it together, and as always, we were a great team.
 He supported me and me him – through the ups and downs of the cancer rollercoaster we were on.